Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.7.2 =
+* Improvement: add option to flag first party marketing cookies with an integration.
+* Improvement: set tabindex to 0 for banner controls.
+* Improvement: limit access to hide banner option to users with manage_privacy capability.
+* Fix: Do Not Track signal not passed correctly when caching enabled.
+* Fix: legacy revoke button in US.
+* Fix: on configurations without marketing cookies "save preferences" was not functioning properly.
+* Fix: max banner width was implemented with min-width.
+* Fix: remove clearing cookies.
+Would cause issues when logged-in.

 = 4.7.1 =
 * Improvement: add option to exclude cookie banner from a page
 * Improvement: keyboard accessibility of square and slider checkboxes on the banner for WCAG2